ALOHA!

 If you want to spend an overnight on the Road to Hana, then there are overnight stays possible at Waianapanapa state park, including camping and cabins.

 IMPORTANT!!!
-Starting in March 2021, you need to make a time slot reservation in order to visit Waianapanapa State Park if you’re not a Hawaii resident.
+You need to make a time slot reservation in order to visit Waianapanapa State Park if you’re not a Hawaii resident.
 And this costs money.
 This means that you need a permit of sorts in order to see Maui’s famous black sand beach.
 See Hawaii State Parks for updates.

-See more about a visit to this Maui black sand beach:
+See more about Waianapanapa State Park black sand beach.

 Oneuli Beach is the South Maui beach that is sometimes mentioned as a black sand beach to visit as an alternative black sand beach if you don’t want to do the Road to Hana drive.